Internship Information for Students

 You will include two items with your application, the

-- OPTIONAL: Any students who prefers an internship site that does not appear to be a criminal justice related agency must also complete the form – Request to Intern at an Alternative Site
+OPTIONAL: Any students who prefers an internship site that does not appear to be a criminal justice related agency must also complete the form – Request to Intern at an Alternative Site. (form under development)

 Spring 2023: Two weeks prior to the beginning of the spring semester.
 January 10, 2023

 Summer 2023: Two weeks prior to the beginning of full summer semester.
 May 17, 2023

-- Fall 2022 intern: Two weeks prior to the beginning of the fall semester.
-August 8, 2022
+Fall 2023: Two weeks prior to the beginning of the fall semester.
+August 8, 2023